0xlne/Payload-Dumper-Android/README.md

 + Add progress bar
 + Add hashing to check extracted images integrity
 + Add more architectures
++ Add support to extract from zip file (currently payload.bin only is supported)

 ## Thanks to <a href="https://github.com/ssut/payload-dumper-go">ssut/payload-dumper-go</a>